Food is the Best Medicine

 Methods

-Target Audience: 30 postpartum women a month in 22 zip codes within Austin/Travis County.
+Target Audience: Postpartum women who identify as food insecure in 25 zip codes within Austin/Travis County.

 Support Offered: $100 grocery card or 8 weeks of home delivered prepared meals, meal kits, fresh produce, and pantry staples ~120 meal equivalents total.